1770: Captain James Cook first sights Australia.

 1904: Much of Toronto is destroyed by fire.

-1919: Leslie Irvin of US makes first premeditated free-fall parachute jump.
+1919: Leslie Irvin of the US makes first premeditated free-fall parachute jump.

 1927: Mae West is found guilty of “obscenity and corrupting the morals of youth” in a New York stage play entitled “Sex”.
 She is sentenced to 10 days in prison and fined $500, the publicity launches her Hollywood career.